chihacknight/chihacknight.org/_posts/blog/2015-11-23-10-lessons-from-organizing-the-chi-hack-night.md

 **3. Organize from the bottom up**

 As the hack night has grown, more people would approach me to ask what projects they can and should work on.
 We struggled to do this for a while, but it always seemed fragile and sub-optimal.
-What we really wanted was for people to take charge and lead their own projects of their own.
+What we really wanted was for people to take charge and lead projects of their own.

-It wasn’t until Summer 2014 that we figured out how to do this well: self organized [breakout groups](http://chihacknight.org/breakouts.html).
-By empowering anyone to start their own group, we simultaneously solved a major organizing problem, while giving people an opportunity to grow and expand their role with our community.
+It wasn’t until Summer 2014 that we figured out how to do this well: self-organized [breakout groups](http://chihacknight.org/breakouts.html).
+By empowering anyone to start their own group, we simultaneously solved a major organizing problem, while giving people an opportunity to grow and expand their role within our community.

 Now, I just run the event and create a space that is fun, safe and inclusive.
 The breakout groups and the projects that come from them run themselves.

 **4. Have a variety of sponsors and partners**

-The Chi Hack Night has four food sponsors - [DataMade](http://datamade.us), [Code for America](http://codeforamerica.org), [GitHub](http://github.com) and [Dev Bootcamp](http://devbootcamp.com) - and one hosting sponsor, [Braintree](https://www.braintreepayments.com).
+The Chi Hack Night has four food sponsors &mdash; [DataMade](http://datamade.us), [Code for America](http://codeforamerica.org), [GitHub](http://github.com) and [Dev Bootcamp](http://devbootcamp.com) &mdash; and one hosting sponsor, [Braintree](https://www.braintreepayments.com).
 Over the years we’ve had [several others](http://chihacknight.org/about.html#special-thanks), but one thing has stayed consistent: there are always several.

-We have several for a couple reasons:
+We have multiple sponsors for a couple reasons:

-1. Given enough time, sponsors decide to move on.
+1. Given enough time, any given sponsor will decide to move on.
 When that happens, both the pressure to find a new one, and the financial ask we make of them is lessened.

 2. Freedom is many masters.
 By having multiple sponsors, we can remain independent and resilient.